Study shows second wave of layoffs underway

 - 32% of self-employed respondents received federal Pandemic Unemployment Assistance

-Regardless of the trajectory of COVID-19 caseloads and additional economic shutdowns (which will only make matters worse)[,] it would therefore appear incumbent on the federal government to continue to support employers and households with extensions to existing CARES Act programs or risk exacerbating the economic distress already

-evidenced.
-Failing to do so would risk employers no longer being around to pay their workers when the virus itself has been contained or controlled.

-A total of 6,383 individuals responded to the study, which was conducted by Real-time Interactive Worldwide Intelligence, and backed by the U.S. Private Sector Job Quality Index and Cornell Law School Senior Fellow, Professor Daniel Alpert.
+A total of 6,383 individuals responded to the study.
 The team behind the study anticipates continued high levels of weekly unemployment claims and increasing unemployment rates over the coming months.

+Meanwhile, Washington talks on vital COVID-19 rescue money are teetering on the brink of collapse after a marathon meeting in the Capitol generated lots of recriminations but little progress on the top issues confronting negotiators.

+“There’s a handful of very big issues that we are still very far apart” on, said Treasury Secretary Steven Mnuchin.
+He talked of impasses on aid to states and local governments and renewing supplemental unemployment benefits in the Thursday night meetings.

 LATEST STORIES: